 - travel dates

 If your request is approved, it is valid for one entry within a specified 30 day window; any future travel to the United States will require another approval.

-A negative Covid-19 test result is not required to enter the United States.
-Admission remains subject to a determination by Customs and Border Protection officers at ports of entry and travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival, whether or not they took a Covid-19 test.
+Admission remains subject to a determination by Customs and Border Protection officers at ports of entry and travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival.

 Travelers needing to apply for a new visa